open-ephys/flexDrive/README.md

 flexDrive
 ==========

+__This design is deprecated, we recommend switching to the newer Open Ephys shuttle drive__ (preprint: https://www.biorxiv.org/content/10.1101/746651v1), (git repository: https://github.com/open-ephys/shuttle-drive).
+This new design is superior to the flexDrive in all aspects (robustness, travel distance, build speed), and we strongly recommend switching.

 The flexDrive is a compact hyperdrive for up to 16 independently movable electrodes.
 It uses a novel spring mechanism to adjust electrode depth.

 This repository only contains design files.
 See https://open-ephys.atlassian.net/wiki/display/OEW/flexDrive for documentation and assembly instructions.